 Something From the Nightside

-This urban fantasy is a paperback edition that was published by Ace Books on May 27, 2003 and has 230 pages.
+urban fantasy that was published by Ace Books on May 27, 2003 and has 230 pages.

 Explore it on Goodreads or Amazon.